 There are more than 40 theatres in Prague.
 Apart from big theatres with a classical repertoire, there are smallish theatres – these came into existence mostly in the sixties of the last century to criticize the totalitarian regime.
 They have been playing the role of critics and innovators ever since.
 There are also several new experimental theatres in Prague, such as the Black Theatre or the Pantomime Theatre.

 One of the most popular theatres amongst visitors in Prague is the ‘black light theatre’ (visual trickery created by ‘invisible’ actors dressed in black).
-It is hybrid of mime, puppetry and drama.
+It is a hybrid of mime, puppetry and drama.
 Another popular theatre is puppetry and marionette, suitable for both children and adult (Czech performances are some of the best in the world with legendary Spejbl & Hurvinek from Josef Skupa).

 The National Theatre

-Nowadays, the National Theatre consists of three art ensembles – opera, ballet and drama – which perform at three places: in the original building of The National Theatre, in The Estates Theatre and in The Kolowrat Theatre.
+Nowadays, the National Theatre consists of three art ensembles – opera, ballet and drama – which perform at three places: in the original building of The National Theatre, in The Estates Theatre and The Kolowrat Theatre.
 Box-office: Mon – Sun 10:00 – 18:00 www.narodni-divadlo.cz

 Multimedia show with dance, opera and music, tickets 690 CZK, Address: Nardoni trida 4, Prague 1. (read more)

 Czech language modern drama, around 200 CZK, Address: Ve smeckach 26 www.cinoherniklub.cz

 Krizkova Fontana Water and Light Show in Prague

 Do not miss in Prague open-air music theatre Křižík Fountain.
 The fascinating water and light show accompanied by music and dancing is an unforgettable experience.
 Address: Prague 7 – Holešovice, Exhibition Ground. (read more)